rrrrli/DATA_310/project1.md

 - Then, a one-dense-layer neural network was constructed, and the model convolves through independent variables including the bedroom, bath, and sqft columns.
 The convolutions are then stacked, and the dependent variable, house prices, was predicted by the independent variables through the model.fit( ) function.
 The optimizer function used was sgd, and the loss function used was mean squared error.
 500 training epochs were conducted.

 - Below is a plot of the training result.
 It is obvious that the loss was small across training episodes, which means that the model did not improve its prediction accuracy through the training.
+Maybe better indicators such as construction year and zip codes would improve the model's accuracy.
 ![.](training.png)

 3. Model output analysis:
+The MSE of the Top 10 most underestimation is 820079440201.5881.
+The MSE of the Top 10 most overestimation is 1044263606731.694.
+The MSE of the Top 10 most accurate observations is 612575903.9848686.
+The most accurate predictions are ranked 182-191, which is approximately 45-47 percentile.
+This reflects that the model overall underestimates slightly.

+This is the graph for prediction and the actual listing prices.

 The MSE of the Top 10 most underestimation is 820079440201.5881.
 The MSE of the Top 10 most overestimation is 1044263606731.694.
 The MSE of the Top 10 most accurate observations is 612575903.9848686.
 The most accurate predictions are ranked 182-191, which is approximately 45-47 percentile.
 This reflects that the model overall underestimates.

 4. Worst deals
 - The model gives the worst deal award to the house at 2401 Portofino Ridge Dr, Austin, TX 78735.
 This house has 3 beds and 3 baths, and has 2131 sqft.
 It has a astronomical price of 129,000,002,401, while the model predicted it to have a price of 644,946.
 The resulting difference between the listing and the predicted price is 12255053.42484.
 However, as shown below, this house is indeed a very fancy mansion.
 Therefore, maybe vanity value and the irresistible and evil human desire of showing high monetary power should be added into the model.